djeada/Databases-Notes/notes/01_introduction_to_databases/01_databases_intro.md

 ## Benefits of Using Databases in Applications

-- **Data Integrity and Validation**: Databases enforce rules to ensure data is entered correctly.
+- The **data integrity and validation features** of databases enforce rules to ensure that all information entered adheres to predefined standards and correctness.
-- **Transactions**: Allow multiple operations to be executed as a single unit of work, maintaining consistency.
+- **Transactions in databases** enable multiple operations to be executed as a single cohesive unit, ensuring consistency even if part of the operation fails.
-- **Backup and Recovery**: Built-in mechanisms to protect data against loss.
+- **Backup and recovery mechanisms** are integral to databases, providing protection against data loss and enabling restoration in case of failures.
-- **Performance Optimization**: Indexing and query optimization improve data retrieval speed.
+- The **performance optimization techniques** in databases, such as indexing and query optimization, significantly enhance the speed and efficiency of data retrieval.